Before the Exchange

 Get acquainted with student medical care abroad.
 Living abroad due to studies is usually regarded as temporary residence.
 In this case, if you are covered by the Finnish health insurance you remain covered and your entitlement to treatment is determined in accordance with the agreements between Finland and the destination country.
 Country-specific information about health services can be found here.
 The country-specific information concerning healthcare services assists you when you travel abroad and may need treatment because you have suddenly fallen ill.

 Please check the health care information in your host country well in advance.
 You should also check if you need any vaccinations.
 Please note that you might have to get some vaccinations several times.
 Plan enough time for this before your departure.
-You can check which vaccinations you may need on rokote.fi.
+You can check which vaccinations you may need on rokote.fi (in Finnish).
 If you are covered by the Finnish Student Health Service (YTHS/SHVS) any vaccinations can be taken there.

 You can find country-specific health care information at eu-healthcare.fi.